tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Android SDK/对象操作/列出对象_intl_en.md

 String nextMarker = prevPageResult.listBucket.nextMarker;
 getBucketRequest.setMarker(nextMarker);

-// Maximum number of entries returned at a time.
-Default value: 1,000 getBucketRequest.setMaxKeys(100);
+// The maximum number of entries returned at a time; the default value is 1,000 getBucketRequest.setMaxKeys(100);

 cosXmlService.getBucketAsync(getBucketRequest, new CosXmlResultListener() {